FLATHEAD CLASSIC Sled Dog Race

 Vitamins, minerals, electrolytes, enzymes, probiotics and dietary supplements are considered foods and are allowed only if administered orally.
 Race veterinarians shall have the authority to collect random blood and/or urine samples for analysis from any entered dog any time during the race, commencing at the driver's meeting and ending 2 hours after each team’s official finish, or in the event the team does not reach the finish, ending 2 hours after the team’s official withdrawal from competition.
 Mushers must assist the race veterinarian in collection of these samples whenever the request is made.
 If, during the race, it is deemed necessary by the race veterinarian to use a prohibited substance to protect the dog’s health and well-being, that dog will be dropped from the race.
 If, during the time period for which restrictions are stipulated, any competing musher or team is guilty of violating the banned substance rules, that team will be immediately disqualified from the race and will automatically and irrevocably forfeit all prizes, money, entry fees, titles, recognition and/or other considerations awarded that team.

-4. If a cable or cable-core gangline is used, a cable cutter must be carried in a readily accessible place.
+If a cable or cable-filled gangline is used, a cable cutter must be carried in a readily accessible place.
 If a rope gangline is used, a knife must be carried in an accessible place.

-7. A sled shall have an adequate brake, brush bow, snowhook and snub line.
+A sled shall have an adequate brake, brush bow, snow hook and snub line.

-MANDATORY GEAR IN SLED, ON DOGS OR ON MUSHER for 80 mile 6, 8 & 12 dog classes
+MANDATORY GEAR IN SLED, ON DOGS OR ON MUSHER for 4 and 6 dog classes except items g) through k)

-a) Set of booties (4) for each dog either on the sled or on the dogs (weather dependent)
+a) Set of booties (4) for each dog either on the sled or on the dogs

 c) Snow hook